Yairsno1/Some-Demos/core/README.md

 # Core

-The core directory contains implementations which may be used as building block, for example: Priotity Queue or Graph model.
+The core directory contains implementations which may be used as building blocks, for example: Priotity Queue or Graph model.